Home Blog Inventory carrying costs: what they are, how to calculate, and ways to reduce them

 1. Capital costs

-Purchasing teams need to ensure they procure inventory in the right volumes, at the right time and at the right cost.
-Otherwise capital costs could rise, because they’re tying up capital in over-priced and unnecessary goods at the expense of losing interest on money in the bank and the opportunity to invest in other areas of the business.
+This is why purchasing teams need to ensure they buy the right products, in the right volumes, at the right time, and at the right cost.
+Over ordering seasonal lines or committing to slow-moving stock can lead to excess stock, tying up capital in over-priced, unnecessary goods.
+At the expense of losing interest on money in the bank and the opportunity to invest in other areas of the business.

 Capital costs are also affected by external factors, such as the supply and demand of raw materials which can cause prices to rise and fall, something that purchasing teams will have little control over.